-I was recently sent a sample of compression socks by VIM & VIGR.
+I was sent a sample of compression socks by VIM & VIGR.
 They claim to be ultra-lightweight and fashionable compression socks.
 Because a few readers had asked if these travel socks really work, I decided to check them out.

 I am very glad I did.

 I wore them around the house for a few days with the hopes that they would help the blood to flow freely to my feet – thankfully, I think it worked because my toes came back to life.
 Finally, the swelling went down.
 While I can’t be 100% sure that these compression socks were the solution, it sure felt that they were!